jameyg42/admb/README.md

  - factor - the numeric factor to scale by

 ### percentOf
 Takes the percentage of each subsequent series relative to the first series in each group.
-See `sort` for more information.
+See `reduce` for more information.
 Syntax:
     percentOf

 ### sort
-language stability: very low (almost certain to change in future release)

 Sorts the series in each group.
-NOTE that sort is currently inconsistent with similar commands, such as `label` which take javascript expressions.

 Syntax: